I have an easy project today! No tools involved.

 Earlier in the Summer I made a DIY hall tree using one of the mirrors, a $2 door and other bits and pieces. (this sold at Glendale)

 That of course, left one of the mirrors free to do a makeover.

 I distressed the white paint lightly with an emery board.

 Then I used some dark patina and a cheap chip brush to antique the frame of the mirror.

 This is what I used, Dark Antiquing Patina from Heirloom Traditions .
-(Use the code MYREPURPOSEDLIFE at checkout to save 10% on your purchase.
-I make a small commission and you save a little money.)
 It’s very easy to brush on and wipe off, being of a consistency similar of glue.

 This is a picture of the mirror before I cleaned the glass.
 Because there was still some paint on the mirror, it was easier to take a picture.

 This picture was taken from down below to reflect the clouds.
 It’s so difficult to take a picture of a mirror.

 I added d-rings for hanging the mirror on the wall.

 This mirror sold at Glendale 2015.